The Perfect Marriage Between Oil & Gas and Renewables

 The energy world is often framed as a battleground: oil and gas vs. renewables.

-One part is legacy; the other is future.
+One side is legacy; the other, the future.

-But that narrative no longer fits the moment we are in.
+But that narrative no longer fits the moment we're in.

-Global energy demand is rising — up 12.5% by 2050 — and climate goals are more urgent than ever.
-Despite decades of pledges and progress, greenhouse gas emissions hit a record 53.0 gigatonnes in 2023, and 73.7% came from fossil fuel combustion.
+Global energy demand is rising, up 12.5% by 2050, and climate goals are more urgent than ever.
+Despite decades of pledges and progress, greenhouse gas emissions reached a record 53.0 gigatonnes in 2023, with 73.7% coming from the combustion of fossil fuels.

 The energy system is under pressure from all sides.

-Meanwhile, oil and gas still supply more than half of the world’s primary energy, even as wind, solar, and EV adoption accelerates.
-And as electrification surges, securing the supply chain for critical minerals — like lithium — becomes just as important as expanding clean energy itself.
+Meanwhile, oil and gas still supply more than half of the world's primary energy, even as wind, solar, and EV adoption accelerate.
+And as electrification surges, securing the supply chain for critical minerals, like lithium, becomes just as important as expanding clean energy itself.

-This is not a story of replacement.
-It is a story of reinvention — and smarter integration.
+This isn't a story of replacement.
+It's a story of reinvention - and more innovative integration.

-Because the fastest way to reduce emissions is not to dismantle the old system.
-It is to reimagine how it fits into the new one.
+Because the fastest way to reduce emissions isn't dismantling the old system, it's reimagining how it fits into the new one.

 • Switching from gas-powered vehicles to EVs tackles the single largest source of CO₂ emissions.

-• Extracting lithium from oil & gas wastewater transforms a liability into a clean-energy asset.
+• Extracting lithium from oil and gas wastewater turns a liability into a clean-energy asset.

-• And embracing a diversified energy mix gives us the flexibility and resilience the world needs.
+• Embracing a diversified energy mix gives us the flexibility and resilience the world needs.

-A future shaped by the perfect marriage between oil & gas and renewables.
+A future shaped by the perfect marriage between oil and gas and renewables.

 Featured Talk: CERAWeek 2025